-a ub ed demand for original combinations in weaves and colorings, prepared to fill your wants in Coats, and Coat mits of these fabrics.
+a ub ed demand for original combinations in weaves and colorings, prepared to fill your wants in Coats, and Coat ouits of these fabrics.

-Shaw & McCollim Mercantile

-Sumter =====

-Shaw & McCollum Mercantile

-Smart i, and more otable than ever before.
+Shaw & McCollum Mercantile Smart i, and more otable than ever before.

-To be struck by lightning is still a most lucky thing for the Greek peasant-if he is not killed.
-"Such a man," says J. C. Lawson, "may indulge a taste for idleness for the rest of his life-his neighbors will support himand enjoy at the same time the reputation of being something more than Lucky Lightning Strebes human."
-This is an inheritance from ancient days.
-Artemifores, an authority on occult matters who fourished in the times of Marcus Auralius, commented on the fact that while a place struck by lightning had an alter erected upon it and was thenesforth both honored and avoided, "no one who has been struck by lightning is enrinded.
-The cidesingly; indeed; such a one is henored even as a god."
+Lucky Lightning Strebes To be struck by lightning is still a most lucky thing for the Greek peasant-if he is not killed.
+"Such a man," says J. C. Lawson, "may incuige a taste for idleness for the rest of his life-his neighbors will support himand enjoy at the same time the reputation of being something mese than human."
+This is so inheritance from ancient days.
+Artemidorus, an eathority on occult matters who fourished in the times of Marcus Aurolius, commented on the fact that while a place struck by lightning bad as altar erected upon it and was thenceforth both honored and aveided, "no one who has been struck by lightning is excluded flow cidesingsip; indeed; such a one is henored even as a god."
 The elecconsulatio in 116 B. C. is attributed to gods.-London Spectator.

-1st, 2d and 4th.
-"Do the letters 'st.' 'd' and 'th' have to be fellowed by a period when used thus: 1st, 2d, 4th?
-What is this combination-au abbreviation, contraction er merely a sign?"
-In the forms lat, 2d, 4th, etc., we have erdinal numerals in which an Arable figure is substituted for the spelled out same of the cardinal number from which the ordinal is derived.
-The letters added to the Arabic numeral form the specific inflection which changes the cardinal to an ordinal numeral The forms in question, then, are netther abbreviations nor contractions, humorist's be for before, only they are not whimsical, as they would be if no one had seen them before and some one should suddenly use them.-Liter ary Digest When Juries Meta Up in Alaska there used to be a district attorney who was long on na tive oratory, but short on education Once, while prosecuting a big case, he came to the finish of his argument and according to Wilson Mizner, who was up there at the time, be leaned across the rail and made this pien: "All I sats of you, gentlemen of the jury, is that you now retire and mete out jestice as she deserves to be met" -Saturday Evening Post CHATTY WELSHMEN.
+1st 2d and 40b.
+"Do the letters 'st.' 'd' and 'th' have to be followed by a period when used thus: 1st, 2d, 4th?
+What is this combination-au abbreviation, contraction or merely a sign?"
+In the forms lat, 2d, 4th, etc., we have erdinal aumerals in which an Arabic Agure is substituted for the spelled out same of the cardinal number from which the ordinal is derived.
+The letters added to the Arabic numeral form the specific infection which changes the cardinal to an ordinal numeral The forms in question, then, are netther abbreviations nor contractions, non yet mere signa.
+They are like a humorist's b4 for before, only they are whimsical as they would be if I one had seen them before and some should suddenly use them.-Literary Digest When Juries Mate.

+Up in Alaska there used to be district attorney who was long on na tive oratory, but short on education Once, while prosecuting a big case, he came to the finish of his argument. and according to Wilson Minner, who was up there at the time, he leaned zeross the rail and made this plea: "All I sats of you, gentlemen of the jury, is that you now retire and mete out jestice as she deserves to be met" -Saturday Evening Post CHATTY WELSHMEN.
-Most Talkative, It is Said, of All the British Islanders.

-Is the Welshman the most garrulous men in the British isles?
-The result of an impartial test by a London newspaper has shown that for actual talkativeness the typical Welshman heads Object of the Work and Results the list; next in order come Irishmen, then Scots, and last of all the English- Unobtrusively made in a number of well known London restaurants, clubs and public places, the tests invariably coing TO THE FARM HOMES gave the same results.
-By means of a test watch the following table was complied: Welshmen-Very talkative, animated in manner and speaking at an average rate of 200 words a minute.
+Talkative, It is Said, of All the British Islanders. is the Weishman the most garrulous men in the British isles?
+The result of an impartial test by a London newspaper has shown that for actual talkativeness the typical Weishman heads Object of the Work and Results the list; next in order come Irishmen then Scots, and last of all the English- Unobtrustvely made in a number of well known London restaurants, clubs and public places, the tests invariably GOING TO THE FARM HOMES gave the same results.
+By means of a test watch the following table was compiled: Weishmen-Very talkative, animated in manner and speaking at an average rate of 200 words a minute.
 Irishmen-Also very talkative, but less animated in manner; average rate of speech, 160 words.
-Scotchmen-Far less talkative and deliberate in manner; spoke at an average rate of 120 words.
-Englishmen-Almost silent, rarely the first to speak; dogmatic and deliberate in manner, speaking 100 to 120 words a minute.
-The comparative silence of the men. in striking contrast to the vivacious chatter of the women folk, was as usual noticeable.
-A curious detail was that dark men were always the bigger Labadists of Holland.
-There is a sect in Holland known as the Labadists, among whose members (1) The introduction of a comparanon yet mere signs.
-They are like a the use of mirrors is strictly prohibited.
-Their founder, Jean de Labadie. ath century Calvinist minister, attracted many followers, but after his death they dwindled down, and now they are found only in a few remote villages of Friesland.
-Traveling in Holland in 1893, Lecky lit upon a colony of Labadists.
-"Intermarrying mainly among themselves," he writes, "they have quite a distinct type a clagularly beautiful one, with their delicate lips and a curious air of re-Snement.
-They are fishermen-very prosperous-and their houses, with their china and sliver ornaments and srints of the house of Orange and great Bibles with silver clasps and very interesting to see." - London Careful John.
-A rural storekeeper was greatly bothered by rats which infested his building, says the St. Louis Post-Dispatch Also he possessed a valuable watchdog which guarded the premises at night.
-One night, just before he locked up, he scattered poison around the place and left a note on the counter perfectly preternatural neatness, are for the clerk who opened the store in the morning.
-The clerk found the note as was intended But he nearly dropped through the foor when he read: "Jerry-You take the poison in the morning so the dog won't get it.
-There is some in the cellar too.
-John."
-The Signal.
+Scotchmen Far less talkative and deliberate in manner; spoke at an average rate of 120 words.
+Englishmen-Almost silent, rarely the first to speak; dogmatic and deliberate in manner, speaking 100 to 120 The comparative silence of the men. in striking contrast to the vivacious chatter of the women folk, was as usual noticeable.
+A curious detail was that dark men were always the bigger talkers.
+Labadists of Holland.